How to Fix a Slow WordPress Admin Dashboard? (10 Different Ways)

 3. Disable object cache in your caching plugin

 Use a caching plugin like W3 Total Cache and WP Super Cache, but disable the object cache in your caching plugin.
-Most beginners think that more caching is a good thing and they turn on the page cache, browser cache, object cache, database cache, and more until their WordPress starts to load very slow.
+Most beginners think that more caching is a good thing and they turn on the page cache, browser cache, object cache, database cache, and more until their WordPress starts to load very slowly.

 Enabling all the caching methods will slow down your site and that is because database and object caching put a lot of weight on the server’s memory.
 Therefore, to speed up your slow WordPress admin dashboard, we suggest you disable the object cache in your caching plugin.